CHAYMAEHANIDA123/phishing-website-detection-ml/README.md

 }
 ```

-> Note: the feature names above must match exactly the column names in `data/phishing.csv` (minus `Index` and `class`).
+> Note: the feature names above must match exactly the column names in `data/phishing.csv` (minus `Index` and `class`).c purposes as part of the Data Mining course at FSDM, USMBA.

-## Tech stack

-Python · Pandas · NumPy · Scikit-learn · FastAPI · Matplotlib · Seaborn

-## License

-This project was developed for academic purposes as part of the Data Mining course at FSDM, USMBA.